cnp3/ebook/principles/reliability.rst

       b->a [linecolour=white, label="cancel timer"];
       |||;

 The Alternating Bit Protocol can recover from the losses of data or control frames.
 This is illustrated in the two figures below.
-The first figure shows the loss of one data segment.
+The first figure shows the loss of one data frame.

 .. msc::